urianchang/Algorithms/readme.txt

 File structure directory:

+    * 'Codility' - Lessons completed from the Codility Platform
     * 'CodingDojo' - Algorithms from the Coding Dojo workbook.
 Completed with JavaScript.
     * 'HackerRank' - Algorithms from HackerRank.
 Completed with Python.
     * 'Misc' - Algorithms from miscellaneous resources.